ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

 - OneDrive accounts

-- Office 365 groups (applies to content in the group's mailbox, site, and documents.
-Support for content in Planner, Yammer, CRM Microsoft Teams, PowerBI, Stream, Exchange and SharePoint Team Sites is coming soon.)
+- Office 365 groups (applies to content in the group's mailbox, site, and documents.)

 - Exchange public folders